 DAY TEN – FRIDAY 30 NOVEMBER BPD

 We depart from Hakos through the mountains towards the coast, diverting to discover the ancient welwitschia, rare plants often growing over a metre high and up to 500 years old.
 They are adapted to grow under arid conditions, receiving moisture from regular early morning fog from the sea.
 Continuing along the desert-like landscape, which becomes moonscape-like with amazing geology, we arrive late afternoon in Swapokmund on the Atlantic coast.
 The city’s German origins are quite pronounced: the beautiful old German Colonial buildings make an even starker contrast at the edge of the Namib Desert.
 We have dinner in the hotel restaurant.

 Morning excursion into the desert where, in the dune belt, we are shown Palmato geckos, desert chameleon, the white lady spider and vegetation surviving in the dunes.
 In the afternoon in Walvis Bay we discover the lagoon, one of the most important wetlands of southern Africa, hibernation area for migratory birds.
 The flamingos are eye-catching, as are the black oyster catchers, avocets and plover.
 Reservation for dinner at the restaurant The Tug on the sea shore.

-Early morning game drive to discover a rich variety of game – many antelope, wildebeest, elephants and giraffe and maybe lions, hippos and cheetahs.
+Early morning game drive to discover a rich variety of wildlife. flora and birdlife.
 We return to the lodge for brunch.
-Relaxing day, until tea and cakes in the afternoon, before leaving on a sunset game drive to discover more of the wildlife on the reserve.
+Relaxing day watching birds and small mammals visiting the waterholes, until tea and cakes in the afternoon, when we leave on a sunset game drive to discover more of the wildlife on the reserve.
 Return to the lodge deck terrace for dinner.